2.5 Stars (out of 4)

 Tiger Zinda Hai (“Tiger Lives“) has its share of highlights, but the relentless plot requires a degree of stamina that would challenge any action movie enthusiast.
 Quick transitions from one set piece to the next allow little space for story or character development.

-Set eight years after the events of Ek Tha Tiger, Salman Khan’s titular hero and his then-girlfriend-now-wife Zoya (Katrina Kaif) live in Austria with their son, Junior.
+Set eight years after the events of Ek Tha Tiger, Salman Khan’s titular hero and his then-girlfriend-now-wife, Pakistani agent Zoya (Katrina Kaif), live in Austria with their son, Junior.
 The novelty of seeing Khan play a father onscreen is noteworthy, owing to its rarity.

 Though Tiger and Zoya are retired from active duty, they haven’t left the spy life behind entirely.
 Zoya keeps her combat skills sharp by subduing armed robbers in the local grocery store, and Tiger confidently fights a pack of wolves while snowboarding.
 He has a room dedicated to tracking the activities of Indian intelligence agency RAW across the globe.